Did you know it takes less than 5 minutes to make your own eye-friendly, all-natural mascara at home?

 Castor oil can boost eyelashes growth and strength.

-I use it to cleanse and moisturize my skin, get rid of chapped lips, blemishes, redness, sunburns, pigmentation, you name it.
+I use it to cleanse and moisturize my skin, and get rid of chapped lips, blemishes, redness, sunburns, and pigmentation.

 I rub a few drops of it every night and wake up with glowing skin and less under-eye puffiness.